Klyra-project/Klyra/CONTRIBUTING.md

 ## Tenets

-Our goal with klyra open-source maintenance is to foster a thriving, collaborative, and sustainable ecosystem around the project, which allows it to continue to grow and evolve over time.
+Our goal with Klyra open-source maintenance is to foster a thriving, collaborative, and sustainable ecosystem around the project, which allows it to continue to grow and evolve over time.

 We will strive to adhere to the following tenets: